cherry blossom in Kyoto

 Maruyama Park

 Maruyama Park is a picturesque public park located in the Higashiyama district of Kyoto, Japan.
+Located near Yasaka Shrine, this spacious park is filled with hundreds of cherry trees, making it the perfect place for a picnic under the blossoms.
 It’s renowned for its stunning cherry blossoms during the spring season, making it one of the most popular spots for hanami, or cherry blossom viewing, in Kyoto.

 Cherry Tree in Maruyama Park